neyer/dewDrop/README.md

-# dewDrop : an attestation network
+# dewDrop : a social trust network

 # what